trustedanalytics-ng/platform-wiki/Use-Case-Examples/examples_spaceshuttle.md

 ## Step 1: Clone or Download GitHub repository
-Clone/download [this GitHub repository](https://github.com/trustedanalytics/space-shuttle-demo) to your local system.
+Clone/download [https://github.com/trustedanalytics/space-shuttle-demo](https://github.com/trustedanalytics/space-shuttle-demo) to your local system.
 >New to GitHub?
-Cloning instructions are  [located here](https://help.github.com/articles/cloning-a-repository/).
+Cloning instructions are [https://help.github.com/articles/cloning-a-repository/](https://help.github.com/articles/cloning-a-repository/).

 ## Step 2: Uploading training data set to HDFS

-A. Login to the TAP console and select the organization and space to work in from the drop-down menus in the upper right of the TAP console.

-B. Navigate to **Data catalog > Submit Transfer**.
+A. Login to the TAP console and navigate to **Data catalog > Submit Transfer**.

-C. Select the **input type: Local path**.
+B. Select the **input type: Local path**.

-D. Find and select the sample training data file, which can be found here: `space-shuttle-demo-master/sparktkmodelgenerator/train-data.csv`
+C. Find and select the sample training data file, which can be found here: `space-shuttle-demo-master/sparktkmodelgenerator/train-data.csv`

-E. Enter a data set title in the **Title** field.
+D. Enter a data set title in the **Title** field.

-F. Choose a **Category** if you want to help you keep things organized going forward. (**Other** is the default.)
+E. Choose a **Category** if you want keep things organized going forward. (**Other** is the default.)

-G. Click the **Upload** button.
+F. Click the **Upload** button.

-H. When the upload is completed, click **OK** in the dialog box.
+G. When the upload is completed, click **OK** in the dialog box.
 Then click the **Data catalog > Data sets** tab.
 Your data set is listed.

-I. Click on the name of the data set to see detailed information.
+H. Click on the name of the data set to see detailed information.
 (You will need the URI to the data set later.)

 ## Step 3: Creating Jupyter instance and uploading Space Shuttle notebook